nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The GUI for `AddWindow` and `EditWindow` are done using JavaFX with SceneBuilder.
 The adding and editing mechanism is driven by the CLI commands, `add` and `edit`, and both goes through their respective `Parser`

-User input is retrieved from their respective `TextField`
+Step 1: User input is retrieved from their respective `TextField`.

-User input is strung together to follow the proper `Command` format, which is then passed to `Logic` to handle the rest of the execution
+Step 2: User input is strung together to follow the proper `Command` format, which is then passed to `Logic` to handle the rest of the execution.

-`AddWindow` allows for the execution of multiple commands within a single window.
+Step 3: `AddWindow` allows for the execution of multiple commands within a single window.
 Executing multiple commands (`status`, `addmodule`) is done by checking if the given inputs are valid.

-If they are valid, we pass the execution to `Logic` to handle the adding of a `Person`.
-After a `Person` is added, retrieve the last index from `PersonList`, then pass the user inputs for `status` and/or `addmodule` into `Logic` again to execute the commands
+Step 4: If they are valid, we pass the execution to `Logic` to handle the adding of a `Person`.

+Step 5: After a `Person` is added, retrieve the last index from `PersonList`, then pass the user inputs for `status` and/or `addmodule` into `Logic` again to execute the commands

 The following activity diagram shows how a `Person` with `Status` and `Module` is added when the given command is `add` or when the user opens `AddWindow`
 ![GuiAddActivityDiagram](images/GuiAddActivityDiagram.png)

 Editing through `EditWindow` is largely similar to the above.
+<br /><br />

 ### \[Proposed\] Undo/redo feature